mikaelvesavuori/minibook-better-apis/quality/test-automation-in-ci.md

 {% endcode %}

-**🎯 Example 2**: Next up, we set up [contract testing](https://sqa.stackexchange.com/a/42064), using [TripleCheck CLI](https://github.com/mikaelvesavuori/triplecheck-cli).
+**🎯 Example 2**: Next up we set up [contract testing](https://sqa.stackexchange.com/a/42064) using [TripleCheck CLI](https://github.com/mikaelvesavuori/triplecheck-cli).
 Contract testing means that we can easily verify if our assumptions of services and their interfaces are correct, but we skip verifying the exact semantics of the response.
 It's enough that the shape or syntax is right.

 {% hint style='info' %}